 The primary advantage is convenience—you don’t have to think about your treatment on a daily or weekly basis.
 However, this “set it and forget it” method has its trade-offs.
 The dosage cannot be easily adjusted once the pellets are in place, and the insertion and removal require a clinical procedure.
 This option is best for men who are on a stable dose and prioritize long-term convenience.

-Nasal Gels and Buccal Tablets
+Other Options: Nasal Gels and Buccal Systems

 Nasal gels and buccal tablets are less common but are still viable TRT methods for some individuals.
 Nasal gels are applied directly inside the nostril, while buccal tablets are placed in the upper gum area, where they dissolve and release testosterone into the bloodstream.
 Both of these methods are designed to mimic the body’s natural rhythm of hormone production.